adamhartford/vscode-mvcnavigator/README.md

 ## Commands

 - `ASP.NET MVC Navigator: Navigate to View` - Manually navigate to a view from the current cursor position
+- `ASP.NET MVC Navigator: Navigate to Action Method` - Navigate to a specific action method
+- `ASP.NET MVC Navigator: Navigate to Controller Class` - Navigate to a controller class definition

 ## Known Issues